 - Free arm

 - 6 presser feet included

 The XM2701 hits all of the marks we talked about earlier: warranty, stitches, automatic needle threader, top loading bobbin and portability.
 It has more stitches than the SINGER machine, but this will give you more options for decorative stitching.
-The top-loading bobbin and automatic needle threader make it easy to get started with your projects.
+The top-loading bobbin and easy needle threading make it easy to get started with your projects.